dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 depth, historical publication times, or original vintages.
 The registry marks those series-dependent obligations explicitly so an economy backfill cannot close on an institution name alone.

+The dedicated ECB monetary-policy archive entry is `empirically-verified` for the three key interest rates.
+Its versioned FOEDB database, 81 data chunks, 15 December 1999 predecessor, and all 298 decision pages from 2000 through 10 September 2026 are content-addressed and replayable.
+The qualification keeps 226 legacy records date-only, retains 72 exact publication minutes, and parses both the historical main-refinancing-first and current deposit-first rate order.
+See the [euro-area, Germany, and France backfill](euro-area-germany-france-backfill.md).

 The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated